WHO ARE YOU?

 This can also be purchased in addition to your birth photography package.

 WHICH HOSPITALS DO YOU ATTEND?
-HOW LONG WILL IT TAKE YOU TO TRAVEL TO ME?
+HOW LONG WILL IT TAKE FOR YOU TO TRAVEL TO ME?

 I am able to attend any maternity hospital, birth centre, or home in the Illawarra, Shoalhaven, Southern Highlands, or Sutherland Shire, including: